sidube2296/project-sortledton/README.md

 #### 13/October/2024
 As of now, we have completed the design phase and identified the core components to implement.
 We have found a C++ implementation of Sortledton from [GitLab](https://gitlab.db.in.tum.de/per.fuchs/sortledton) that will serve as a reference, although we are focusing on the Java implementation.
 Unit and invariant testing will begin after the base implementation is complete.

+#### 3/November/2024
+- Further design work was completed to communicate the direction of the project from our latest understanding.
+- The main classes have been created with stub methods to clear any compilation errors: Neighborhood, PowerofTwo, UnrolledSkipList, and SortledtonGraph.
+- SortledtonGraph has been populated with the getter and setter methods that we currently anticipate needing, a first version of wellFormed( ), a first implementation of the Spy section with a reporter, and the VertexEntry private nested subclass.
+- Detailed research into the process to implement Graphalytics has begun - with particular attention to design requirements to ease use of Graphalytics later in the project.